-Alaskan Malamutes are a very intelligent breed and if you give them positive reinforcement during training sessions, they will quickly start to associate good behaviour with getting a reward.
+Alaskan Malamutes are a very intelligent breed, and if you give them positive reinforcement during training sessions, they will quickly start to associate good behavior with getting a reward.

 3. Keep Training Sessions Short, But Frequent

-Training your Alaskan Malamute takes a lot of patience in the beginning, particularly if they’re going through their rebellious ‘teen’ phase (typically between 8 months-2 years old).
+Training your Alaskan Malamute takes a lot of patience in the beginning, particularly if they’re going through their rebellious ‘teen’ phase (typically between 8 months to 2 years old).